40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 The main motto of the painting was to signify the balance and depth that can be achieved in a painting.

-Ben later inducted this abstract artwork into the Kettle’s yard collection.
+Ben later inducted this abstract artwork into the Kettle’s Yard collection.

-It was the only one that was made before World War 2 in the collection.
+It was the only one that was made before World War II in the collection.

 Now it is among the collections of Tate St. Ives.